 At these meetings the need for a continuum of care and access to affordable services at the right time emerged also as key messages.
-Additional items

-Workforce development programs need to be explored with higher education systems, to develop a strong local network of services and providers as well as attract providers to our community. included medically monitored detoxification services and a centralized location or "hub" to manage crisis and coordinate care.
+Additional items included medically monitored detoxification services and a centralized location or "hub" to manage crisis and coordinate care.